sitemule/ILEastic/README.md

 # Develop
-You compile the project with gmake, and I have also included a setup folder for vsCode so you can compile any changes with `Ctrl-Shift-B` You need however to change .vsCode/task.json file to point to your IBM i address.
+You compile the project with gmake, and I have also included a setup folder for vsCode so you can compile any changes with `Ctrl-Shift-B` You need however to add the name `my_ibm_i` to your host file, or change all refenreces from `my_ibm_i` to whatever you IBM i TCP/IP name is.
 The compile feature requires that you have SSH started: `STRTCPSVR *SSHD`

 # Unit Tests